chris-huxtable/CBHCollectionKit/README.md

 [![licence](https://img.shields.io/badge/licence-ISC-lightgrey.svg?cacheSeconds=2592000)](https://github.com/chris-huxtable/CBHCollectionKit/blob/master/LICENSE)
 [![coverage](https://img.shields.io/badge/coverage-100%25-brightgreen.svg?cacheSeconds=2592000)](https://github.com/chris-huxtable/CBHCollectionKit)

-A collection of easy-to-use  and safer primitive and object based collections.
+A collection of easy-to-use  and safer primitive and object-based collections.

 **Note: This Framework is still a work-in-progress** and is missing most documentation.
-Performance is also excepted to  improve.

 ## Outline

 `CBHCollectionKit` provides classes to manage collections of primitive and object values.

 ### `CBHSlice` and `CBHMutableSlice`

-A Slice can be thought of an abstraction over a c array.
-It makes for safer use by performing bounds checking and by reducing user code that is more likely to contain mistakes.
+A Slice is a primitive collection that can be thought of an abstraction around a c array.
+It makes for safer use by performing bounds checking and by reducing  code that is more likely to contain mistakes.

 ### `CBHWedge`

-A Wedge, is a dynamically sized slice.
+A Wedge is a  dynamically sized primitive collection.
 It is intended to handle growth for the user, reducing complexity and the likelihood for error.

 ### `CBHStack`